mintedreward/heartmail/README.md

   - [ ] Get pubKey for mbUserId
   - [ ] Get pubKey for paymail
   - [ ] If pubKeys are the same, grant the heartmail
+- [ ] Fix affiliate system to use custom heartmails
 - [ ] Switch primary heartmail
 - [ ] Automatically switch primary heartmail if it is the first custom one
-- [ ] Automatically insert MB heartmails (primary paymail, mbUserId paymail)
+- [ ] Automatically insert MB heartmails (primary paymail, mbUserId paymail) at new account
+- [ ] Fill MB heartmails (primary paymail, mbUserId) for existing accounts
-- [ ] Account avatar in NavBar: Signed in / signed out
+- [ ] Deploy to production

 Accounts:
 - [x] Create account on front-page signs in the account
 - [x] Create account on accounts page signs in the account
 - [x] Redirect access key page to to sign in page if not signed in
 - [x] NavBar avatar: goes to settings page (if signed in) or sign in page (if not signed in)
-- [ ] NavBar avatar also works on home, about, terms, privacy
+- [x] NavBar avatar also works on home, about, terms, privacy
+- [ ] Deploy to production

 Avatars:
 - [ ] Display custom avatar
 - [ ] Fill existing MB avatars to DB
 - [ ] Enable avatar upload
+- [ ] Deploy to production

 ## Redirects: www and HTTPS